-- The toxicity of 1080 is due to the conversion of fluoroacetate to fluorocitrate, which inhibits the tricarboxylic acid cycle a mechanism necessary for cellular energy production.
+- The toxicity of 1080 is due to the conversion of fluoroacetate to fluorocitrate, which inhibits the tricarboxylic acid cycle - a mechanism necessary for cellular energy production.
 In general, herbivores experience cardiac failure, whereas carnivores experience central nervous system (CNS) disturbances and convulsions and then die of respiratory failure.
-Some species, usually omnivores such as pigs, can be equally affected by both CNS and cardiac signs. - After a pig has ingested 1080 there is a latent period, usually around an hour, before signs such as salivation, jaw chomping, vomiting, increased lethargy, and laboured respiration are observed.
+Some species, usually omnivores such as pigs, can be equally affected by both CNS and cardiac signs. - After a pig has ingested PIGOUT® baits there is a latent period, usually between one and several hours, before signs such as salivation, jaw chomping, vomiting, increased lethargy, and laboured respiration are observed.
+The delayed onset of symptoms associated with PIGOUT® baits, compared to feral pigs poisoned with unbound 1080, is due to the hydrophobic core not completely breaking down until it reaches the duodenum of the animal.
 Although the precise nature and extent of suffering after ingestion of 1080 is unknown, it is likely that the animal will experience discomfort prior to and during vomiting.
-Some pigs exhibit signs of CNS disturbance including hyperexcitability, squealing, manic running, paralysis or convulsions, followed by coma and then death.
+Some pigs exhibit signs of central nervous system disturbance including hyperexcitability, squealing, manic running, paralysis or convulsions, followed by coma and then death.
 Other animals may lie quietly, breathing slowly and laboriously until death.
-Time to death is variable depending upon amount 1080 absorbed but is usually around 4 hours after ingestion.
+Time to death is variable depending upon amount 1080 absorbed but is usually around 4 to 6 hours after ingestion under field conditions.
 With sub-lethal doses, pigs can metabolise the poison and survive.
 Animals surviving a sub-lethal dose may develop an aversion to 1080, decreasing their susceptibility to subsequent poisoning programs.
 There is presumed to be minimal pain or distress during the latent period; however, nausea and discomfort are likely before and during vomiting.
-In the later stages, when severe central nervous system dysfunction has developed, it is unknown if animals are perceiving pain or if animals are conscious during the convulsive episodes.
-If they become conscious afterwards it is possible that they may experience pain and anxiety.
+In the later stages, when severe central nervous system dysfunction has developed, it is unknown if animals are perceiving pain.
+If animals are conscious during the convulsive episodes or if they become conscious afterwards, it is possible that they may experience pain and anxiety.
 There is also potential for injuries to occur after the appearance of clinical signs. - Vomiting is a prominent early sign of 1080 poisoning in feral pigs, occurring approximately 1 to 5 hours after ingestion.
-Most pigs vomit frequently over a number of hours.
-This high incidence of vomiting has the following implications: - Vomitus containing 1080 may cause secondary poisoning of non-target species. - Vomiting may affect the proportion of 1080 dose ingested, possibly resulting in sub-lethal dosing of target animals, and decreasing the overall effectiveness of the poisoning program. - Vomiting does not assure survival from 1080 ingestion. - Animals surviving a sub-lethal dose may develop an aversion to 1080, decreasing their susceptibility to subsequent poisoning programs.

-• To minimise the animal welfare implications of leaving dependent piglets to die a slow death from starvation it is preferable not to undertake 1080 baiting programs when sows have recently farrowed.
-This can vary with season and area.
+Some pigs vomit frequently over a number of hours.
+This high incidence of vomiting has the following implications: - Vomitus containing 1080 may cause secondary poisoning of non-target species if they consume the vomit. - Vomiting may affect the proportion of 1080 dose ingested, possibly resulting in sublethal dosing of target animals, and decreasing the overall effectiveness of the poisoning program. - ∘ Vomiting does not assure survival from 1080 ingestion. - Animals surviving a sub-lethal dose may develop an aversion to PIGOUT®, decreasing their susceptibility to subsequent poisoning programs. - To minimise the animal welfare implications of leaving dependent piglets to die a slow death from starvation it is preferable not to undertake PIGOUT® baiting programs when sows have recently farrowed.
+This will vary with season and area.
+Peaks in mating often occur in response to the flush of green vegetation that follows heavy rain or flooding, with farrowing occurring 112-114 days later.
+Weaning age of piglets varies from 2 to 3 months.
+At times of farrowing, sows tend to move over less distances and are usually more cryptic which may reduce the effectiveness of any pig control conducted at this time.